 Public Assistance Programs and Support Groups

 Public assistance programs offer assistance in nutrition, funding, and support groups.
 The UCP advocates networking and family outreach.
 Popular CP online support groups include:

 To promote independence for people with CP, several programs offer safe, accessible, and affordable housing.
 Other programs offer employment opportunities.
 Helpful resources on housing and employment include:

 The UCP promotes the Cerebral Palsy International Research Foundation (CPIRF).
 The CPIRF is a “not for profit 501(c)3 organization dedicated to funding research and educational activities directly relevant to discovering the cause, cure, and evidence based care for those with cerebral palsy and related developmental disabilities.”
 CPIRF offers access to research fact sheets, web casts of scientific workshops, current and past research projects, and discussion forums regarding treatments for CP.
 The CPIRF is an excellent resource to learn more about CP and what is being done to improve the quality of life for those with CP, with the end goal of finding a cure.

-Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence may have caused your child’s cerebral palsy.
+Besides the support and resources we’ve discussed, it is important to immediately seek legal help if medical negligence caused your child’s cerebral palsy.
 Often cerebral palsy occurs because of a birth injury caused by a doctor, hospital, or nurse error.
-If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan & Buchanan team of experienced birth injury attorneys and healthcare professionals.
+If you suspect medical negligence played a role in your child’s CP, please contact the Buchanan & Buchanan team of experienced Michigan cerebral palsy attorneys and healthcare professionals.
 We offer a free, no obligation consultation and are delighted to answer your questions.